 But as Abbott and Costello once observed, the big print giveth, the small print taketh away.

 Long story short, my computer refused to recognize the Envy 4500.
 This despite CD-ROMs, manufacturer web sites, downloads, workarounds and user forums.
-I had even gone under the hood and disabled things I never knew existed.
+I even went under the hood and disabled things I never knew existed.
 All to no avail.

 Of course, this warning didn’t exactly fuel my determination: